CertHE Acting & Theatre Making

 We want students to thrive and excel during their time with us.
 We are committed to removing potential barriers, offering tailored support and making reasonable adjustments to our professional vocational training, based on individual need.

-If you would like to experience the Fourth Monkey style of training first-hand, we offer free Virtual Q&A’s on a monthly basis to work out whether we are the right drama school for you.
+If you would like to experience the Fourth Monkey approach to drama school training first-hand, we offer monthly free Taster Workshops to help you discover whether our training will be right for you.

-Led by Artistic Director Steven Green, the Q&A’s are a fun introduction to the Fourth Monkey ethos and a great chance to get an insight into our approach to actor training as well as ask to any questions you may have
+Led by Artistic Director Steven Green, these Taster Workshops are a fun introduction to the Fourth Monkey ethos and a great chance to get an insight into our approach to actor training as well as ask any questions you may have.